 Using Sensory percussion Greg has managed to craft an album full of powerful warmth and metaphysical complexity.
-The Gradual Progression, published on RVNG records is a trip into technical exploration, but at the same time its core lies in “the humanist goal of social progress and its parallel pursuit of self-knowledge”.
+The Gradual Progression, published on RVNG, is a trip into technical exploration, but at the same time, its core lies in the humanist goal of social progress and its parallel pursuit of self-knowledge.

-Through his most recent work, Greg seems to be pointing out towards this relationship between the electronic, digital, and the analogue, adding a solid layer of inner reinvention and discovery.
+Through his most recent work, Greg seems to be pointing out this relationship between the electronic, digital, and analogue, adding a solid layer of inner reinvention and discovery.

-The Gradual Progression, your new album, with influences from Pharoah Sanders and Don cherry feels beautifully complex and search of a metaphysical/emotional discovery through musical abstraction.
-Could you tell us a bit the intellectual process behind?
+The Gradual Progression, your new album, with influences from Pharoah Sanders and Don Cherry, feels beautifully complex and searches for a metaphysical/emotional discovery through musical abstraction.
+Could you tell us a bit about the intellectual process behind it?

-How did you become interested in the new technology sensory percussion and what made you incorporate it for The Gradual Progression? and What were the biggest challenges of using it?
+How did you become interested in the new technology of Sensory Percussion, and what made you incorporate it for The Gradual Progression? and what were the biggest challenges of using it?
 Has it changed the way you approach your drumming?

 Sensory Percussion was a great gift bestowed upon me by my friend, the great drummer Tlacael Esparza, who invented and created it.
 The introduction of Sensory Percussion into my art practice changed the way I approach, access, and follow my creativity, and it continues to do so increasingly as I get more time with it under my belt.
 I feel I have developed a particular approach to using it that allows me to tune into large swaths of virtual territory that I had not previously been able to explore.